topos-protocol/topos-zkevm-demo/WALKTHROUGH.md

 Topos zkEVM Demo is built on top of two internal projects:

-- [local-zkevm](https://github.com/topos-protocol/local-zkevm): a setup to run an Erigon chain along with a hardhat sample project to deploy a demo contract and send transactions
+- [local-zkevm](https://github.com/topos-protocol/local-zkevm): a setup to run a local development chain along with a hardhat sample project to deploy a demo contract and send transactions
 - [zero-bin](https://github.com/topos-protocol/zero-bin): the zk prover/verifier

 _Note 1: You only need to run this command once._<br/>